ridenouram/local-storage-favorites/README.md

 A list of the user's favorites should render in a section at the top/side of the page, above the general list of characters.
 When a character is favorited, it should be added to this section.
 The user shoud be able to remove the character from their favorites by reselecting the favorite icon on the card.

 ## Deployment + Local Replication
 This app was developed locally using the VS Code Live Server extension.
-For a deployed version of the site please visit the following netlify link: local-storage-favorites.netlify.app
+For a deployed version of the site please visit the following netlify link: [local storage favorites](local-storage-favorites.netlify.app).